pattiphilippe/security/02 Rainbow/readme.md

 # Rainbow attack

 ## Goal
-Implement a rainbow attack with a success rate of 75% for alphanumeric passwords of length[6-8].
+Implement a rainbow attack with a success rate of 75% for alphanumeric passwords of length 6 to 8.

 ## Structure
 Build files are in folder `build`.